Scream VI: Filming

-On a production budget of $33–35million, principal photography began on June 9, 2022, in Montreal, Canada.
+Principal photography began on June 9, 2022, in Montreal, Canada.
 Vanderbilt, Paul Neinstein and William Sherak produced under Project X Entertainment, while Chad Villella, Cathy Konrad, Marianne Maddalena and Williamson served as executive producers.
 Hayden Panettiere posed for a set photo on August 6, along with Jasmin Savoy Brown, that was picked up by various media outlets given her return to the franchise.
 Courteney Cox revealed she had finished filming her part as of August 14.
 Filming ended in late August.

+The subway scene was done without a green screen, largely relying on practical effects.
+According to director of photography Brett Jutkiewicz, "The special effects team was actually able to tow the car into and out of our subway platform set.
+So, there's some brief moments when you can see the car stopping at a station.
+That's actually practical.
+It's being pulled from a black fabric tunnel onto our subway platform set and you can actually see it pulling in."
+However, Jutkiewicz did originally protest the subway train flicker effects: "I definitely said to the directors, 'Is that too much?
+It's not totally realistic that it would flicker that much.'
+And they were like, 'No, we love it.
+It works.'
+And I think that's the whole thing about this film: we're creating this heightened naturalism where, even if something isn't super true to reality, we wanted it to be true enough to make you feel like you are in these environments while we heighten the experience and lean into the tension and the emotional experience the characters are going through."

 The film's climax features a projection of a fictional movie made by the character Richie Kirsch.
 Some of the footage shown is actually from actor Jack Quaid's real-life home videos, interspliced with footage for the film, with voiceovers also provided by Quaid.
 The film features many homages and items from previous films inside the theater museum.
 The items used were not actually the original props from previous films but rather were recreated by the film's art and costume departments.

 Music

 The film is scored by Brian Tyler, returning from the previous installment.
-In January 2023, it was announced that Sven Faulconer would join Tyler to co-score the film.
-In February 2023, it was revealed by Linkin Park's Mike Shinoda during an interview with KROQ that he would be releasing a solo song as part of the Scream VI soundtrack.
-American singer Demi Lovato released "Still Alive" on March 3, by Island Records, as the lead single of the film's soundtrack.
-Shinoda's song, called "In My Head", was released on March 10, featuring Kailee Morgue.
+Sven Faulconer co-scored the film with Tyler.
+American singer Demi Lovato released "Still Alive" on March 3, 2023, by Island Records as the lead single of the film's soundtrack.
+Mike Shinoda from Linkin Park released a solo song as part of the Scream VI soundtrack, "In My Head", on March 10, featuring Kailee Morgue.
+The film's soundtrack score album was released on March 10 by Paramount Music.